 Call for Colloquia

-OSU tenured/tenure-track, senior instructor, and emeritus faculty members are invited to submit Honors College colloquium proposals for the 2023-24 academic year.
-Other faculty who would like to apply should contact the Honors College or Susan Rodgers, Honors College Associate Dean.
-The Honors College will also offer several course development grants of $500-$3000 for new or revised Honors courses that include substantial experiential learning opportunities.
+OSU tenured/tenure-track, senior instructor, and emeritus faculty members are invited to submit Honors College colloquium proposals for the 2024-25 academic year.
+Other faculty who would like to apply should contact Susan Rodgers, Honors College associate dean.
+The Honors College will also offer several course development grants of $500-$3000 for new or revised honors courses that include substantial experiential learning opportunities.

-The deadline for proposals for the 2023-24 academic year is January 15, 2023.
-All colloquium proposals should be submitted via the HC Colloquium Proposal webform (link will be available through January 15).
-All ideas for an honors section of an existing OSU course should be discussed with HC Associate Dean Susan Rodgers (not submitted through the HC Colloquium Proposal).
-Additional details on the Honors College curriculum are also available below.
-If you would like to submit a proposal after January 15, 2023, have questions, or would like to discuss a colloquium or course idea, please e-mail or call Susan Rodgers at [email protected] or 541-737-6412.
+• The deadline for HC colloquium proposals for the 2024-25 academic year is January 15, 2024.
+All colloquium proposals must be submitted via the HC Colloquium Proposal form.
+If you would like to submit a proposal after January 15th, have questions, or would like to discuss a colloquium or course idea, please contact Susan Rodgers at [email protected] or 541-737-6412.

 Course Types